trambarhq/trambar/docs/user-guide-admin.md

    ![Server type](img/admin-server-gitlab-type.png)

-4. In a different browser tab, sign into GitLab using an account with administrative privilege.
+4. In a different browser window, sign into GitLab using an account with administrative privilege.

 5. Navigate to the **Admin area**.